Early Years / Prehistory to 1873

 At the Three Forks

 The Trinity River is the key natural feature of Dallas County.
 It drew pioneers to build cities in the area, and sustained life there for centuries before.
-Dallas County is crossed by the White Rock Cuesta, a ridge of Austin Chalk limestone rising above the land.
-The river has cut a gap through it about midway through the county, so the cuesta became an underwater road that made it easier to cross the river.
-That crossing drew travellers long before new settlers arrived in the 1840s.
+Dallas County is crossed by an escarpment of Austin Chalk limestone called the White Rock Cuesta.
+This ridge rises above the land in several locations.
+The original Dallas settlement (near today's West End) was carefully chosen at the easiest place to cross the Trinity River.
+There, the river flows over the ridge, which gives a firm base for crossing the river.
+That crossing drew travelers long before new settlers arrived in the 1840s.

-The term “Three Forks” refers to the place where the main river splits in two, forming the Elm Fork, which runs north toward Farmers Branch, and the West Fork, which continues to Fort Worth.
+The term “Three Forks” refers to the place where the main river is formed from the Elm Fork, coming from the north through Farmers Branch, and the West Fork, from Fort Worth.
 Plants, animals and people all gather near sources of water, so the river and the creeks and streams teemed with life.